KentiCopilot

 You can combine multiple tools to support project implementation; for example, leverage Claude Code for complex, multi-step tasks and GitHub Copilot for inline code suggestions.

-As new AI development assistants emerge, KentiCopilot’s MCP and prompt-based architecture ensures compatibility without major changes to your workflow.
+As new AI development assistants emerge, KentiCopilot’s MCP and skill-based architecture ensures compatibility without major changes to your workflow.

 KentiCopilot guides and videos